Montessori Home Engagement Course

 The needs of the elderly and individuals with dementia require that we prepare an environment that fosters purposeful work, movement, independence, hands-on learning, choice, order, routine, and repetition.

 Our goal when implementing a Montessori & the Aging program is to first develop a deep understanding of each individual and create an individualized plan for each person.
-We seek to support our clients physically, socially, emotionally, and cognitively, and “help them to help themselves” so that they can sustain independence for as long as possible and live fully with hope and joy.
+We seek to support our clients physically, socially, emotionally, and cognitively, and “help them to help themselves” so they can sustain independence for as long as possible and live fully with hope and joy.